laurentpellegrino/tundler/README.md

 ## Features

 - REST API on port `4242` for controlling VPN connections.
-- ExpressVPN and NordVPN support out of the box.
+- ExpressVPN, Mullvad and NordVPN support out of the box.
 - Optional HTTP proxy on port `8484`.
 - YAML configuration file for location filtering and debug mode.
 - Easily extensible to add new providers.